-Currently, staff are compiling changes to be considered for an Amendment to the TIP/RTP.
+Currently, staff are compiling changes to be considered for an amendment to the RTP and update to the TIP.

-- Edit programming and financial details for Major Mobility Investment Program (MMIP)
+- Incorporate changes to project limits and financing from the Major Mobility Investment Program (MMIP)

 - Address project cost estimate and programmatic changes that are of a time sensitive nature or cannot be handled administratively.

 All amendments require a conformity determination from the US DOT, in consultation with the US Environmental Protection Agency (EPA).
-This amendment will involve a new air quality conformity determination by the United States Department of Transportation and is expected by November 2021.
-The most recent regional emissions analysis was approved by FHWA and EPA on March 17, 2021.
+This amendment is expected to receive an updated conformity determination by the US DOT and US EPA by January 2023.
+The most recent conformity determination was issued by US DOT and US EPA on June 14, 2022.

-Amendment materials are under development and will be linked below ahead of the public comment period.
+Amendment materials are under development and will be linked below when available ahead of the public comment period.

 - Committee and Board Action: